Protonotarios/MyMDb-tools/README.md

 The script will produce a text file named: `scraped-episodes.txt`

-Then, use this text file as input to the pywikibot script and let it auto-create all pages.
+Then, use this text file as input to the pywikibot script and let it auto-create all pages:

+`python pwb.py pagefromfile.py -file:scraped-episodes.txt -notitle`

 ## IMDb-to-MyMDb-bookmarklet